-Finally, our analysis is related to the literatures that study the relationships between market structure and content variety (e.g., Berry and Waldfogel, 2001; Seim, 2006; Sweeting, 2010, 2013; Jeziorski, 2014; Berry et al., 2016), as well as the relationship between market structure and content quality (e.g., Gentzkow et al., 2006; Berry and Waldfogel, 2010; Petrova, 2011).
-In the daily newspaper market, George (2007) finds that greater market concentration leads to more content variety.
-The closest papers to ours are George and Waldfogel (2006) and Fan (2013).10 Among other newspaper characteristics, Fan (2013) looks at the provision of total content (the "news hole") and the local news ratio in the context of a simulated merger of local newspapers.
+leads to more content variety.
+The closest papers to ours are George and Waldfogel (2006) and Fan (2013).9 Among other newspaper characteristics, Fan (2013) looks at the provision of total content (the "news hole") and the local news ratio in the context of a simulated merger of local newspapers.
 She finds that ownership consolidation leads to a lower newshole and a lower local news ratio.
 We differ in that we examine how the entry of television, with its mostly national focus, affected local newspapers and their choices of sub-types of content.
-George and Waldfogel (2006) analyze how the expansion of The New York Times into local markets affected local newspapers' readerships and focus on local news.
-Unlike George and Waldfogel (2006) and Fan (2013), who mostly rely on newspaper reporters' topic assignments and job titles, we measure content variety by directly analyzing the stories newspapers choose to print.
-Further, our findings on local news contrast with theirs; by all accounts, the entry of television was a stronger shock for local newspapers than the expansion of The New York Times.
+George and Waldfogel (2006) analyze how the expansion of The New York Times into local markets affected local newspapers' readerships and newsroom compositions.
+Unlike George and Waldfogel (2006) and Fan (2013), who mostly rely on newspaper reporters' topic assignments and job titles to proxy content, we measure content variety by directly analyzing the stories newspapers choose to print.
+Further, our findings on local newspapers than the expansion of The New York Times.
 In particular, it decreased local newspapers' readerships and, ultimately, ability to provide local news.
-We also differ in that we investigate whether the observed changes in news diets affect local voting behavior.
+We also differ in that we explicitly investigate whether the observed changes in consumers' news diets affect local voting behavior.

 The rest of the paper is organized as follows.
 In Section 2, we discuss the historical context of the introduction of the television in the United States, introduce the new dataset we build for this study, and provide descriptive statistics.
 Section 3 develops a model of the newspaper industry.
 In Section 4, we estimate the impact of the entry of television on both sides of the newspaper market, and in Section 5, we perform a content analysis and investigate how newspapers adjusted their editorial choices after the entry of television.
 Section 6 investigates the relationship between the change in the news diets and the nationalization of local politics.
 In Section 7, we perform a number of robustness checks.
-Finally, Section 8 concludes and
+Finally, Section 8 concludes and discusses an epilogue case study of the current status of 10 of the papers in our analysis.